compsci201/compsci201.github.io/nbody/3-faq.md

 ####My planets move, but leave images of themselves behind.

 Make sure you redraw starfield.jpg once per loop before drawing all your planets, instead of just once for the entire simulation.
+If your simulation begins to lag, you may also want to clear all of the images on each iteration.

 ####My planets repel each other instead of attracting each other.